cinderblockgames/cindr.musicPlayer.js/README.md

 If value is provided, sets the repeat type to the provided value.
 If value is not provided, returns the current repeat type.

 ## UI Management

 ### cindrM.ui.monitor
+Enables management of the DOM for automated updates.
+See [Controls](README.md#Controls) and [Display](README.md#Display) for information on how to set up your HTML to take advantage of this feature.

 ## Direct Access